 10. Start Making Money

-Now we’ve come to the really fun part.
-Making money with your fitness blog.
-Although you may not have started your blog with the intention of making money, this is still something that you need to give thought to as your blog grows.
+Now we’ve come to the really fun part of how to start a fitness blog—making money with your fitness blog.
+Although you may not have started your blog to make money, i.e., if you are a personal trainer just looking to have fun, this is still something that you need to give thought to as your blog grows.

-There are many different ways to monetize the traffic you get, including affiliate marketing, consulting, information products, and much more.
+There are many different ways to monetize the traffic you get, including affiliate marketing (many people don’t know that you can be an affiliate of Amazon, for example, and sell any of their products to make a commission), consulting, information products, and much more.
 Here, we explore some of the most effective ways to monetize your fitness blog:

 Offer Premium Content

-Once you have established yourself as an authority in your niche, you can start looking into creating a membership site or offering premium content to your readers for a small fee.
-The key to being successful with this monetization strategy is to be able to create great content that your readers cannot easily find anywhere else on the web.
+Once you have established yourself as an authority in your niche and promote your blog name every day, you can start looking into creating a membership site or offering premium content to your readers for a small fee, like on-demand if you are a personal trainer offering training sessions.
+Developing your blog into a fitness business and generating an audience.
+The key to success with this monetization strategy is to create great content that your readers cannot easily find anywhere else on the web.

-If you continue to produce quality content, your readership will keep growing, and with higher numbers of devoted followers, you can then start to make money from sponsored posts.
+If you continue to produce quality content, your readership will keep growing, and with higher numbers of devoted followers, you can start to make money from your content, like sponsored posts.

 This is where brands and companies pay you to do product reviews on your blog.
 Alternatively, they pay for featured content.
 Either way, you will be able to make money while providing valuable and relevant content for your readers.

-Affiliate marketing offers massive opportunities for fitness bloggers to make money thanks to the wide variety of fitness equipment and other products that you can recommend to your readers.
+Affiliate marketing offers massive opportunities for fitness bloggers to make money with a fitness blog and build their fitness business thanks to the wide variety of fitness equipment and other products that you can recommend to your readers.

-Each time a reader buys a product that you recommended, you get paid a commission for the sale.
-All you have to do is register with the affiliate program, and they will provide you with a custom affiliate link that you can then include in your blog content.
+Each time a reader buys a product that you recommended in your blog post and website, you get paid a commission for the sale.
+All you have to do is register with the affiliate program, and they will provide you with a custom affiliate link that you can then include in your blog post.

-This is a great way for monetizing a fitness blog in a passive way.
-All you do is register with Google's ad program and they will put ads on your website.
-When visitors on your site click on the ads, you get paid a small fee.
-Over time, this adds up and can become a great income source.
+This is a great way to have a passive income by monetizing a fitness blog.
+All you do is register with Google’s ad program, and they will put ads on your website.
+Then, when visitors to your site click on the ads, you get paid a small fee.
+Over time, this adds up and can become a significant income source.
+As you grow, you may want to consider a Google Adsense alternative instead as they typically increase earnings by 20-40%.

 Once you become an authority on your subject, you can easily create e-books and online courses and sell them on your website.
+Or, you can create blog posts that explain how to do certain things and sell products along the way, such as this article explaining how to start a fitness blog and make money.
 As long as you’re offering value above what people can get for free, you will get customers who are willing to pay you for your knowledge.

-You now have at your disposal all the information you need to get started building your own fitness blog.
+You now have all the information you need to start building your own fitness blog at your disposal.

 Use the steps listed here to help you choose a niche, pick a great name, and set up your fitness blog in record time.